quoll/distinct/README.md

 The third approach is to use a transient set.
 This should be faster than a non-transient version since transient sets often do not need to allocate new memory and perform copies.
 This was the original approach taken by @tonsky way back in 2016.
 However, at the time transient sets did not respond to the `contains?` function, and the proposed change was pushed back until this had been addressed.

 ### `distinct-transient-nocontains`
 The fourth approach tries to use a transient set similarly to `distinct-nocontains`.
-However, since transients often mutate in place, `count` has to be used for the comparison.
+However, since transients often mutated in place, `count` has to be used for the comparison.

 ### `distinct-raw-transient`
 The fifth approach uses a transient set the same as `distinct-transient`, but rather than using the newly supported `contains?` method, it calls the native `.contains` method on the `ITransientSet` interface.
 This skips a couple of internal checks on the datatype that occur in `clojure.lang.RT/contains(Object,Object)`.
 This would not typically be recommended, but if it were hidden in the core libraries then perhaps it might be acceptable.